Bekaboo/dropbar.nvim/README.md

 These options live under `opts.bar` and are used to control the behavior of the
 winbar:

+- `opts.bar.hover`: `boolean`
+  - Whether to highlight the symbol under the cursor
+  - This feature requires `'mousemoveevent'` to be enabled
+  - Default: `true`
 - `opts.bar.sources`: `dropbar_source_t[]|fun(buf: integer, win: integer): dropbar_source_t[]`
   - List of sources to show in the winbar
   - If a function is provided, it will be called with the current bufnr and